highlight/highlight/blog-content/session-replay-performance.md

 metaTitle: The Overhead of Session Replay
 ---

+Session Replay allows you to record and replay user sessions to analyze performance regressions and understand how users generally interact with your site.
+It allows you to glean product insight in frustrating frontend experiences or letting you dig into how a user may have dropped off.
+It also lets you debug rendering issues by showing how the page looked.

-Session Replay allows you to record and replay user sessions to understand how users interact, analyze performance regressions, and generally understand why users are falling off.
-However, in some cases, it can come at a cost to the performance of your web application.
-In this post, we'll discuss the overhead of session replay in several scenarios, and how it can affect your web app at large.
+However, with the pixel-perfect reproduction, you might expect it to come at a cost.
+After all, something must perform additional computational work to record exactly what was shown on the browser.
+In this post, we'll discuss the overhead of session replay in several scenarios.
+We’ll be testing a large web app and compare it to an extreme case where session replay may have a significant toll.
+At the end, we’ll explain a bit on how session replay works and show you how it can be so efficient.

 If you’re interested in trying out the experiment detailed below, you can find it [here](https://github.com/highlight/session-replay-performance-benchmark).